VitaZheltyakov/phaser-arcade-circles-plugin/README.md

 * function angleBetweenCenters()

 The plugin does not reduce the performance of arcade physics.
 The plugin is easy to use.
-There is no need to use the new functions.

 ### How to add a plugin